iryanto95/crypto-options/README.md

 ## Notes

-The heatmap is based on differences between market price and B-S fair value based on historical volatility (HV).
-I am still working on implied volatility (IV) based heatmap.
+Fair Value is an expected Black-Scholes Price based on historical volatility (HV).

+Implied volatility (IV) is calculated from the existing market price in Binance Options market.

+A green cell on the heat map indicates HV > IV while a red cell indicates HV < IV.
+More saturated color indicates larger gap.

 ## How to Run